jtesta/ssh-audit/PACKAGING.md

 An executable can only be made on a Windows host because the PyInstaller tool (https://www.pyinstaller.org/) does not support cross-compilation.

-**NOTE**: PyInstaller v4.2 is known to generate executables with broken PE checksums.
-As a result, this triggers several anti-virus programs, including Microsoft Defender.
-This issue has been [fixed here](https://github.com/pyinstaller/pyinstaller/pull/5580), but as of this writing, it has not been shipped in a stable release.
-One workaround is to use the PyInstaller master branch instead of the version on PyPI.

-First, clone PyInstaller onto a Linux machine with MinGW tools installed (`apt install mingw-w64`).
-In its `booloader` directory, compile with `python3 waf all`.
-Copy the *entire* pyinstaller directory to a Windows machine.
-From an elevated command prompt, install it with `python setup.py install`.
-Check that it was successfully installed by running `pyinstaller`.
-If so, follow the instructions below, but do not install pyinstaller using pip in step #2.

 1.)
 Install Python v3.9.x from https://www.python.org/.
 To make life easier, check the option to add Python to the PATH environment variable.

 2.)
 Using pip, install pyinstaller and colorama: